jarvishou829/SUPS/README.md

 ```
 ### Semantic segmentation
-We use Bisenet and xxx for example.
+We use Bisenet and SFNet for example.
+Pretrained models are provided for test.